Get free shipping on all orders - Ends Sunday!

 • Decreased Activity: Dogs exhibit reduced willingness to exercise or play, lethargy, and general reluctance to engage in normal activities.

-• Loss of Appetite: Symptoms of bone cancer in dogs include reduced food interest, leading to weight loss.
+• Loss of Appetite: Signs of bone cancer in dogs include reduced food interest, leading to weight loss.

 • Behavioral Changes: Changes in behavior due to pain, such as increased irritability, restlessness, or withdrawal, are visible.